Nurse Practitioner Salaries in the U.S.: What Is the Average Income in Every State? [Updated 2024]

 The demand for Nurse Practitioners is growing exponentially especially as the baby boom population ages and the levels of required specialized care correspondingly increase.
 The high levels of retirement among nurses also lead to higher demand for specialists in this area.

-According to the Bureau of Labour Statistics, the overall employment of APRNs (Nurse Practitioners, Nurse Anesthetists, Nurse Midwives) will grow by 45% from 2019 to 2029.
+According to the Bureau of Labor Statistics, the overall employment of APRNs (Nurse Practitioners, Nurse Anesthetists, Nurse Midwives) will grow by 38% by 2032.
+Every year, there are about 29,200 openings for APRNs to supplement for the workers who transfer to different occupations, exit the workforce or retire.

 The numbers don’t lie.
 With a stringent need for qualified Nurse Practitioners, the demand is on the rise.
 So if you’re considering becoming an NP, now’s the time to do it.